conduitio-labs/conduit-connector-rabbitmq/README.md

 # Conduit Connector for RabbitMQ

 The RabbitMQ connector is one of [Conduit](https://github.com/ConduitIO/conduit) standalone plugins.
-It provides both, a source and a destination connector for [RabbitMQ](https://rabbitmq.com/).
+It provides both a source and a destination connector for [RabbitMQ](https://rabbitmq.com/).

 It uses the [AMQP 0-9-1 Model](https://www.rabbitmq.com/tutorials/amqp-concepts) to connect to RabbitMQ.